Callme-Ishmael/MPhys/README.md

 - Once MadGraph writes the `.lhe` file, the spin correlations relevant to CP-violating interference effects are **irretrievably lost**.
 - Herwig cannot reconstruct or invent this missing spin information after reading the `.lhe`.

-The core physics we aim to study — interference effects between different helicity states of the \( b\bar{b} \) pair from the Higgs decay — requires preserving these off-diagonal spin density matrix elements.
+The core physics we aim to study — interference effects between different helicity states of the $$b\bar{b}$$ pair from the Higgs decay — requires preserving these off-diagonal spin density matrix elements.
 Thus, **Option 1 is fundamentally insufficient** for the goals of this project.

 ---